Climbing French Bean plants

 We will deliver by mid-May

 Produces long (25-30cm), smooth fruits without bitterness, mild and crisp, prized for salads and sandwiches.
-Saladin is a bush-type cucumber, which means it has a more compact growth habit compared to vining cucumbers.
-This makes it ideal for smaller spaces or containers with some support like a small trellis or canes.
-It's also parthenocarpic variety - it can bear fruit without pollination.
+Superstar F1 is an all-female flowering, reliable and robust cucumber.
+The dark green slender fruits grow to between 25 and 30cm with slight ribs and are not bitter.
+Ideal for smaller spaces or containers with some support like a small trellis or canes.

 This is an American variety of slicing cucumber very popular in eastern Europe.
 Known for its exceptionally quick harvest and shiny, dark green, firm-skinned fruits (15-20cm).
 Unlike Saladin (above) it's bee-pollinated.
 Cheer cucumbers are compact and bushy, requiring less space than other vining cucumber varieties.